kbat/docs/analysis/python/pyroot.md

 ```

 {% callout "Make sure that PyROOT is enabled" %}
-To make use of the Python Bindings of ROOT, make sure that the build of the PyROOT module is enabeled when you compile ROOT.
-If you use ROOT through aliBuild, ROOT6 is built with python support out-of-the-box.
+To make use of the Python Bindings of ROOT, make sure that the build of the **PyROOT module is enabeled** when you compile ROOT.
+If you use ROOT through **aliBuild**, ROOT6 is built with python support out-of-the-box.
 For ROOT5 based builds, PyROOT support is disabeled by default in aliBuild.
-For a manual build of ROOT, Python bindings are enabled by default, but can be disabled via the CMake options.
+For a **manual build** of ROOT, Python bindings are enabled by default, but can be disabled via the CMake options.

-To load the ROOT module in your Python code, make sure that `libPyROOT.so` and the `ROOT.py` module can be resolved by the system by entering your (Ali)ROOT environment.
+To load the ROOT module in your Python code, make sure that `libPyROOT.so` and the `ROOT.py` module can be resolved by the system by entering your ROOT environment.

 {% endcallout %}

 ## Access to ROOT classes

-Before a ROOT class can be used from Python, its dictionary needs to be loaded into the current process.
-This happens automatically for all classes that are declared to the auto-loading mechanism through so-called rootmap files.
+Before a **ROOT class can be used from Python, its dictionary needs to be loaded into the current process**.
+This happens automatically for all classes that are declared to the auto-loading mechanism through so-called **rootmap** files.
 Effectively, this means that all classes in the ROOT distributions are directly available for import.

 For example:

 ```python
 from ROOT import TCanvas          # available at startup